Shakour-Data/ProjectManagement/README.md

 Use the web interface to manage your projects, add tasks, track progress, allocate resources, and generate reports through an intuitive graphical interface.

-For advanced usage and CLI commands, refer to the documentation in the `Docs/` and `project_management/docs/` directories.

 ## Documentation

 The project documentation is organized into detailed design and management documents located primarily in the `Docs/SystemDesign/` directory: